table of contents

 Studies have shown that ashwagandha supplements help lower cortisol levels and reduce levels of perceived stress.
 In a study of 61 adults, researchers found that the group who received 300 mg of ashwagandha supplements twice daily experienced, on average, a 44% reduction in perceived stress scores after two and a half months.
 Ashwagandha supplementation also reduced blood cortisol levels by around 27%, whereas only an 8% reduction of scores was seen in the placebo group (Chandrasekhar, 2012).

-So, ashwagandha seems to improve stress levels in some people, but does that translate to weight loss benefits?
+So, ashwagandha seems to improve stress levels in some people, but does that translate to helping with weight loss?

 Stress: what is it, signs, and causes